 In both ways, her content is helping her grow her LinkedIn audience and her business.
-And, by sprinkling testimonials about her business among her other content, she’s got everything someone visiting her LinkedIn would need to learn more about her business.
+And, by sprinkling testimonials about her business or even how to buy a business plan among her other content, she’s got everything someone visiting her LinkedIn would need to learn more about her business.

 In a world where there is more content on the internet than we could ever hope to consume, you need to do something that will help you stand out.
 It doesn’t take a special tool or strategy; all it takes is you.